-Incident Response Plan - A set of protocols and instructions for responding to and mitigating a cyber-attack reasonable accommodation - any modification or adjustment to employment, an employment practice, or the work environment such that a qualified individual with a disability has an equal opportunity to obtain and hold that employment retaliation - occurs when an organization makes an adverse employment decision or action against an employee who files a complaint, grievance, or lawsuit alleging injury from an employment practice sexual harassment - unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature telematics - systems that use a mobile device to send and receive data from vehicles to a server waiver of subrogation - a pre-event agreement to waive the right to seek recovery from a responsible party's insurance carrier for loss payments made to the insured zero trust architecture - a security measure that requires the continuous validation and monitoring of a user's privileges and those associated with their device business continuity - the ability of an organization to perform critical operational tasks during and following a disruptive event crisis management - The act or process of managing a crisis to prevent a catastrophic loss, if possible, and reduce the impact of catastrophic losses on the organization, including its reputation and brand disaster recovery - Maintaining the consistency and performance of vital resources, technology, and infrastructure during and after a disruptive event and returning to regular operations arbitration - a meeting of the parties in a forum to encourage a resolution or force a resolution without entering into litigation assignment - a situation where the insurance carrier assumes a cause of action that its insured has against a third party.
+Incident Response Plan - A set of protocols and instructions for responding to and mitigating a cyber-attack reasonable accommodation - any modification or adjustment to employment, an employment practice, or the work environment such that a qualified individual with a disability has an equal opportunity to obtain and hold that employment retaliation - occurs when an organization makes an adverse employment decision or action against an employee who files a complaint, grievance, or lawsuit alleging injury from an employment practice sexual harassment - unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature telematics - systems that use a mobile device to send and receive data from vehicles to a server waiver of subrogation - a pre-event agreement to waive the right to seek recovery from a responsible party's insurance carrier for loss payments made to the insured wrongful termination, discharge, or dismissal - when an employee's contract of employment is terminated by the employer, and the termination breaches one or more terms of the employment contract or an employment law zero trust architecture - a security measure that requires the continuous validation and monitoring of a user's privileges and those associated with their device business continuity - the ability of an organization to perform critical operational tasks during and following a disruptive event crisis management - The act or process of managing a crisis to prevent a catastrophic loss, if possible, and reduce the impact of catastrophic losses on the organization, including its reputation and brand disaster recovery - Maintaining the consistency and performance of vital resources, technology, and infrastructure during and after a disruptive event and returning to regular operations arbitration - a meeting of the parties in a forum to encourage a resolution or force a resolution without entering into litigation assignment - a situation where the insurance carrier assumes a cause of action that its insured has against a third party.
 The insured "assigns' the cause of action to its insurer.